 Omega are a watchmaker that sit well and truly at the top table so far as horology is concerned and it’s certainly not difficult to see why their wares are so loved the world over.
 Back in 1957, Omega released one of the most iconic watches of the 20th century – namely, the Speedmaster – which went on to be worn by everyone from pilots through to astronauts.

+Needless to say, this was a tough act to follow but Omega, being Omega, managed it and unleashed the Flightmaster onto the market….and we were fortunate to have one in our workshop recently.
 The Omega Flightmaster was first released back in 1969 and it was a timepiece made to really appeal to the pilot fraternity out there.
 And one look at its aesthetics and you’ll know that it well and truly succeeded in this objective.
 Uncompromising and bulky in design, it’s tailor made to life as a pilot and it is definitely one of the finest examples of an aviation watch that we’ve had the privilege to work on here at Manhattan Time Service.

 Take to the Skies

+At the time of release, the Flightmaster from Omega was considered to have quite the futuristic aesthetic and quite unlike any other watches that were on the market at the time and this immediately made it stand out and resonate with those in the pilot fraternity.
+The case was boasted an instantly recognizable sunburst finish and had three crowns along the side of the watch face.
+The Flightmaster typically has a blue 12-hour hand that can be adjusted separately to show another time zone at the same time without the need to resort to military time.
+Its vibrant, orange chronograph hands could be easily be replaced with cadmium yellow one as a no-cost special order option which was something unprecedented at the time and testament to the fact that Omega are one of the leading luxury watch brands and always have been.
 Whilst there is undoubtedly a lot going on on the watch face of the Omega Flightmaster, it is always extremely legible and easy to read which, of course, is of paramount importance for a pilot watch.
 There is such a retro, vintage appeal to this timepiece that really draws the eye and, in our opinion (admittedly as somewhat biased lovers of aviation style watches), this is one of the most iconic and gloriously crafted timepieces that the Swiss watchmakers have ever made and we were delighted to encounter one in our workshop and have the chance to work on it was a pleasure.